San Jose, CA

 • Public Schools: San Jose is home to several excellent public schools.
 However, the local taxes, which contribute to funding these schools, are higher than in many other parts of the country, indirectly contributing to the cost of living.

-• Adult and Continuing Education: Many adults in San Jose choose to pursue further education or professional development courses, adding to the total education cost.
+• Adult and Continuing Education: Many adults in San Jose pursue further education or professional development courses, adding to the total education cost.
 The city’s focus on tech means many of these courses are in high-demand fields, often carrying a premium price.

 • Educational Supplies: Costs for school supplies, technology, and extracurricular activities can also add up.
 Given San Jose’s focus on technology, many schools integrate tech into their curriculum, often resulting in additional costs for devices and software.